vrtkarim/flutter_audio_tagger/README.md

 ## File Output

-When editing metadata, the plugin creates a new audio file with the same name plus an "_edited" suffix in the Downloads folder:
+When editing metadata, the plugin creates a new audio file in the device's Downloads folder (`/storage/emulated/0/Download/`) with the same name plus an "_edited" suffix:

 - Original: `/storage/music/song.mp3`
-- Edited: `/storage/Download/song_edited.mp3`
+- Edited: `/storage/emulated/0/Download/song_edited.mp3`

-This preserves your original files while providing the edited versions.
+This preserves your original files while providing the edited versions in an easily accessible location.

 ## Platform Support